MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Trusted Locations

 Saving files from the internet to a Trusted Location on a user's device ignores the check for Mark of the Web and opens with VBA macros enabled.
 For example, a line of business application could send reports with macros on a recurring basis.
-If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
+If files with macros are saved to a Trusted Location, users won't need to go to the **Properties** for the file, and select **Unblock** to allow the macros to run.

 Because macros aren’t blocked in files saved to a Trusted Location, you should manage Trusted Locations carefully and use them sparingly.
 Network locations can also be set as a Trusted Location, but it's not recommended.
 For more information, see [Trusted Locations for Office files](trusted-locations.md).